norm/simplenote-local/README.md

 ## Collaborating on notes

-To collaborate with others on a note, you can add a tag to a note which is the email address of another user:
+To collaborate with others on notes, you can add a tag which is the email address of another user:

     simplenote --add-tag norm@example.com key lime pie

-To stop sharing the note with them, remove the tag again:
+To stop sharing notes with them, remove the tag again:

     simplenote --remove-tag norm@example.com key lime pie